FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 There are many treatments for a dog’s separation anxiety, from prescription medication to therapy.
 If you suspect that your dog is suffering from separation anxiety, you should visit a vet sooner rather than later.
 A vet will be able to recommend some great treatments.
 The vet may even diagnose your older dog with another medical condition during the visit.

 By taking your dog to the vet immediately, you’ll be ensuring that your dog is in great health.

 What Are The Signs Of Separation Anxiety In Dogs?

 As a dog owner, you may not be aware of the signs of separation anxiety.
 Do dogs with separation anxiety bark a lot?
 Will extremely anxious dogs have accidents in the house?
 These are a couple of questions that you may be asking yourself.
 The following are the most common symptoms of separation anxiety in dogs.

-Many pups with separation engage in extremely destructive acts such as chewing on furniture or digging holes in the yard.
+Many pups with separation engage in an extremely destructive behavior such as chewing on furniture or digging holes in the yard.

 If your dog has separation anxiety, it may urinate and/or defecate in the house whenever you go away.
 Pups who are experiencing really severe separation anxiety may even consume their own excrement.